Wetland restoration

 Our second set of three wetlands and stream restoration began in 2020 and native plants were planted in fall 2021 with community volunteers and our Land Guardian Team.
 This project was completed with the funding support of Healthy Watersheds Initiative, BC License Plate Fund and generous donations from our supporters.

-2024-25 funding partners include Environment and Climate Change Canada through Aboriginal Fund for Species at Risk and Nature Smart Carbon Sequestration, BC Parks, Wildlife Habitat Canada, Victoria Foundation Nature Based Climate Solutions, Centre for Indigenous Environmental Resources and Habitat Conservation Trust Foundation.
+2024-25 funding partners include Environment and Climate Change Canada through Indigenous Partnerships for Species at Risk and Nature Smart Carbon Sequestration, BC Parks, Wildlife Habitat Canada, Victoria Foundation Nature Based Climate Solutions, Centre for Indigenous Environmental Resources and Habitat Conservation Trust Foundation.